sgromme/sgromme.github.io/_posts/2025-08-13-jupyter-python-venv.md

 3. Visual Studion Code
 4. 'jupyter' was install with pip in the Python virtual ( module venv)

+# Update
+Had to reinstall Jupyter the next day because Jupyter Notebooks would not start, seems to be a path issue.
+Still see this error "[error] Error refreshing packages  ....".

 # Analysis

 Juypter Notebook install seems to need Conda to be installed.
 After deleting the environment and reinstall 'ipykernel' the VSC notebook will run.
 It still wants 'Conda' but does run.